benlk/columbus-regional-rail/_lines/airport-people-mover.md

 Operating costs would come from airport fees, increased rates on connecting hotels, and fares charged for people boarding the train at locations other than the airport.

+One major point of contention is that this project might decrease CRAA's parking revenue, by reducing the number of passengers who need to drive to the airport.
+This revenue could be offset by opening some of CRAA's parking lots to park-and-ride service for commuters entering into Downtown.
+This would be most efficient if the operators of Downtown parking garages raised their daily fee above the cost of rail fare plus daily parking.

-Additionally, this system should pursue fare integration with COTA, to allow painless transfers from COTA bus lines.
+Additionally, this system should pursue fare integration with COTA, to allow painless transfers from COTA bus lines, and to take advantage of COTA's fare capping scheme.
+This will reduce the cost for commuters.

 The total construction cost of similar systems: